-“Whilst with PrettyLittleThing I’ve been able to explore what it is that I want from the company as an apprentice.”
+“Whilst with PrettyLittleThing I’ve been able to explore what it is that I want from the company as an developer.”

 Why did you apply to work for us?

 I’ve had quite a colourful career before PLT, with just a few of my past roles being; circus teacher, performer, youth worker, and teaching assistant.
 Unfortunately, this kind of lifestyle can lead to injuries, and I was faced with task of having to completely regear my career.
 Retraining in your 30s makes you feel like Chandler Bing quitting his job to become and advertising intern, it’s brutal.
 PLT offered a rare combination of highly-versatile learning pathways, the opportunity to move throughout the company, and an insane amount of perks that are just a nice bonus.

 I applied to PLT because it became quickly obvious that they were going to be my best chance to completely retrain, and therefore refocus my life, whilst still being able to pay rent and enjoy a quality of life.
 This is rare in the current job market, so I’m thrilled I landed the job.

 What’s the best thing about working for us?

 The support structure.
 No question feels too stupid, everyone approaches the work as if they’re still learning, and no-one is made to feel ostractised due to a lack of experience or uncertainty.
 Whilst with PLT I’ve been able to explore what it is that I want from the company as an apprentice and employee, and the means to support that has then been provided after open discussion.
 It’s a very progressive way of working and training, I wish more companies were like this.

 Like no other job I’ve worked in, and I lived on a circus site in Germany for a year.
 It’s relaxed, fun-loving, collaborative.
 The mood in the office matches the bright pink on the walls.

 How did you find the application and interview process?